 Patreon alternatives for podcasters

-Beamly is a very strong fit here because it combines podcast hosting, private per-member RSS delivery, podcast website infrastructure, and podcast monetization with 0% platform fees.
-Podcasters can gate bonus episodes, ad-free feeds, and member-only content without splitting the experience across multiple tools.
+Beamly combines podcast hosting or public RSS import, private podcasts with per-member RSS delivery, a podcast website, and memberships with 0% Beamly platform fees.
+Payments live in the creator’s own Stripe account.
+Podcasters can gate bonus episodes, ad-free feeds, videos, posts, courses, and downloads without splitting the member experience across several tools.

 How to choose an alternative without hurting retention

-- Ownership and brand control – Check whether memberships run on your domain, whether audience data is exportable, and how much control you have over user experience.
+- Ownership and brand control – Check whether memberships run on your domain, whether audience data is exportable, and how much control you have over checkout and account management.

 Why Beamly is a strong fit

-Creators who outgrow Patreon usually want to keep membership revenue predictable (with higher margins) while building a brand asset they actually own.
+Creators who outgrow Patreon usually want predictable membership costs, better margins, and a brand asset they own.

-Beamly is built for that.
-It combines website building, cross-format publishing, and monetization in one place so memberships are a core part of your podcast, blog, video library, or digital product catalog.
+Beamly combines website building, publishing, and monetization so the membership becomes part of the podcast, blog, video library, course, or product catalog rather than a separate profile.

-- 0% platform fees on memberships and digital products (Stripe processing fees apply).
+- 0% Beamly platform fees on memberships and digital products.
+Stripe processing fees apply.

-- Unified publishing and paywalls across posts, pages, videos, podcasts, courses, and downloads.
+- Publishing and paywalls across posts, pages, videos, podcasts, courses, and downloads.

 FAQ